riking/AutoDelete/README.md

 ## Tag Information

 latest - This will be the most update to date working build.
 test - This is an automated amd64 build.
-It will contain the lastest version of golang, and my current working branch.
+It will contain the latest version of golang, and my github test branch.
 May not always work.
 version tags - These are snapshot builds, they are generically bug free and will never change.

 ## Required Mounts